aptech/docs/docs/CR-getorders.rst

 ::

-    //Create 121x4 random matrix
+    // Create 121x4 random matrix
     x = rndn(121, 4);

-    //Get the number of rows and columns of the matrix dims = getorders(x);
+    // Get the number of rows and columns of the matrix dims = getorders(x);

 After the above code, *dims* should equal: